ananddev0/CardGame/README.md

 STS4 4.9.0
 Postman 7.36.1

-**NOTE: Have not been able to get to the following because of lack of time.**
+**NOTE: MISSING Have not been able to get to the following because of lack of time.**
  1. Synchronisation/Thread safety verification and issues
  2. JUNIT tests
  3. More testing